lornevgreen/CloudBank-V2/README.md

 This will always be returned as a string.
 You may need to convert it to a number, or hex if that is what you want.

 iso8601: This is the time in Coordinated Universal Time (UTC).
-The "T" seperates the date from the time.
+The "T" separates the date from the time.
 The "Z" is always at the end to show that it is universal.
-Z is the time designator for zero also called   (zulu).
+Z is the time designator for zero, also called   (Zulu).

 https://www.w3schools.com/TAgs/ref_language_codes.asp

 # Trusted Transfer with Change Service

-Unlike most services, data is Sent to Trusted Transfer Over Websockets.
+Unlike most services, data is sent to Trusted Transfer Over Websockets.

 Trusted transfer is designed to be a connection-orientated way to send CloudCoins from receiver to sender and allowing a trusted third-party server to authenticate the coins in between.

 Type:
 1. authenticate_and_forward.
-Checks the coins to see if they are authentic and then sends them to the reciever.
+Checks the coins to see if they are authentic and then sends them to the receiver.
 2. just_change.
-Breaks the notes into smaller denominatoins.
+Breaks the notes into smaller denominations.
 3. scramble.
 Exchanges a note for another note of the same denomination (just different serial number)

 Internal modes of operation

 The transfer can operate under four modes:

-1. Both parties Anonymous.
+1. Both parties are anonymous.
 No one is logged in.
 (N) N for No trust.
 (Shared secret must be generated)
-2. Sender is logged into server, receiver not trusted by Sender.
+2. The sender is logged into the server; the sender does not trust the receiver.
 (S) (Receiver can send a request for payment to the sender)
-3. Receiver logged in, Sender not trusted by Reciever.
-(R) (Receiver gives sender the public address)
+3. The receiver is logged in, the receiver does not trust the sender.
+(R) (Receiver gives the sender the public address)
 4. Both parties logged in.
-(B) (Receiver can send request for payment with address of sender.
+(B) (Receiver can send a request for payment with the address of the sender.
 No shared secret required because sender can send to public address)

 The sender and receiver will need a